Ofir7sh/ChatApp/README.md

      * `Ctrl+C` → Exit

-    💡 a-stage (main) - Messages are automatically refreshed and displayed every 5 seconds 💡 b-stage - Real-time, two-way communication baset WebSocket
+    💡 a-stage (main) - Messages are automatically refreshed and displayed every 5 seconds

+    💡 b-stage - Real-time, two-way communication baset WebSocket

         once a room is selected:

             WebSocket connection is opened: ws://server:8000/ws/<room_name>?token=...

             Users can send and receive messages in real time

-    🔐 The CLI authenticates each user using a JWT token stored locally. after login, All requests to protected endpoints include this token in the Authorization: Bearer <token> header.
+    🔐 After login, All requests to protected endpoints include JWT token in the Authorization: Bearer <token> header.

 ## 🧱 Components